Android

 For RadioGroups, maintain an input‑ID → value table and select the matching option:

-Screen Context
+Screen context

 Provide a structured view of the current screen so the assistant knows your fields: